Using Watermarks to Protect Published Works

 Once the Export preview dialog box appears, check the image and tap OK.

-Countermeasure against generative AI model fine-tuning
+Measures against generative AI learning technology

 Watermark Settings